oviya-raja/ist-402/learning-path/WK12-SkillBuilder/README.md

    - Cost considerations for high-volume usage

 4. **External API Limits:**
-   - EventRegistry free tier has usage limits (check EventRegistry documentation)
+   - OpenAI API has usage limits based on your subscription tier
    - Free tier allows access to last 30 days of content only

 5. **Data Format Support:**